Toylerrr/ELEGOO_Neptune2_Cura/README.md

 <b>Easy</b>: Download the plugin version from the [Releases](https://github.com/Toylerrr/ELEGOO_Neptune2_Cura/releases) section and drag and drop into the cura windows

 ## Better Profiles
-Just-Trey made some printer profiles for this machene deffinition.
+Just-Trey made some printer profiles for this machine definition.

 Those can be found here: https://github.com/just-trey/elegoo_neptune_2_CHEP_cura_profiles